wronai/2025-06/weekly/README.md

 ## Output Structure

-For each repository, RepoFacts generates the following files:
+For each repository, weekly generates the following files:

 ```
 reports/